collective/collective.xmltestreport/README.txt

 Use ``bin/test --help`` for a full list of options.

-If you are using Hudson, you can now configure the build to publish JUnit test reports for ``<buildoutdir>/parts/test/testreports/*.xml``.
+If you are using Jenkins, you can now configure the build to publish JUnit test reports for ``<buildoutdir>/parts/test/testreports/*.xml``.